mvolkmann/blog/src/swift/swift-ui.md

 1. Place code in the view initializer (`init`).
 1. Attached an `onAppear` view modifier to the outermost view returned by the `body` function.
-1. Attached an `task` view modifier to the outermost view returned by the `body` function.
+1. Attached a `task` view modifier to the outermost view returned by the `body` function.

-The `task` view modifier takes a closure that can use the `await` keyword.
+The `task` view modifier takes a closure that is run in an asynchronous content and so can use the `await` keyword.
+If the user navigates away from the view before the code is run, certain asynchronous tasks such as network requests are automatically cancelled.

 The `onAppear` view modifier also takes a closure, but its code can only use the `await` keyword if it is wrapped in a `Task`.